panoply/vscode-liquid/readme.md

 ### Setting Default Formatter

-In some situations you may have another extension handling formatting and you will need to explicitly define an in~language `editor.defaultFormatter` within your vscode workspace/user settings.
-VSCode will typically inform you about this but if for any reason you are unable to get formatting to work, try setting the in~language default formatter.
+In some situations you may have another extension handling formatting and you will need to explicitly define an in-language `editor.defaultFormatter` within your vscode workspace/user settings.
+VSCode will typically inform you about this but if for any reason you are unable to get formatting to work, try setting the in-language default formatter.

 _Be sure to define only the languages you wish to have formatted by the extension.
 If you don't want Prettify to handle formatting then set the option `liquid.format.enable` to `false`._